Kevin Hayler: Professional Wildlife artist, author, and traveler.

 Strictly speaking, Pinterest is a search engine and bookmarking site.
 It’s not really social media for artists.
 Few people bother to communicate directly.
 Just as well because believe me, Pinterest can eat your life.

-You are expected to publish new ‘pins’, daily and en-mass.
+You are expected to publish new fresh ‘pins’, daily and en-mass.
 There are plenty of free tools to help you but it all takes so much time, it’s insane.

 And if that wasn’t bad enough, Pinterest changes its algorithm on an almost monthly basis.
 It is so infuriating.
 Just when you are getting somewhere they knock you back.
 You are continually having to update and relearn best practices.